The AIDA-TNG project: 3D halo shapes: Misalignment angles between star, gas, and dark matter components

 The spatial and dynamical alignment between the stellar, dark matter, and gas components provides an essential diagnostic of halos' internal structure and assembly history.
 In $\Lambda$CDM cosmologies, the stellar and dark matter distributions are found to have similar orientations within the central regions, with typical misalignment angles of $\sim 15$ -- $30^{\circ}$ depending on halo mass, morphology, and feedback strength \citep[e.g.][]{bett10, velliscig15, chua19, despali22}.
 Recent work suggests that the accreted stellar mass fraction is a key factor in determining the misalignment \citep{xu23b}.
 The gas component, being more dynamically responsive to feedback and accretion processes, often shows larger offsets, particularly in systems with strong AGN activity or recent mergers.

 In the AIDA-TNG simulations, we compute the misalignment between components by measuring the angle between the major axes of the corresponding inertia tensors, derived for the stellar with respect to the dark matter and gas particle distributions.
 This is done in light of considering optically selected stellar components from photometric observations.
 This approach allows us to quantify the three-dimensional orientation of each component as a function of radius and halo mass.
 Results are displayed in Fig. \ref{fig_misalignment}.
-Red, orange, and gold lines represent the dark matter, gas, and stellar components of various halos and dark matter models.
+Red and orange lines represent the misalignment of dark matter and gas components with respect to the stars.
 CDM, SIDM1, vSIDM, and WDM3 are represented by solid, dashed, dot-dashed, and dotted lines, respectively.
 The four panels refer to various mass bins as presented in Fig. \ref{fig_LCDM_Radius}.

 A systematic difference emerges when comparing self-interacting with cold dark matter models.
 SIDM halos tend to be more spherical in their inner regions, as frequent dark matter particle scatterings isotropize the velocity field and redistribute mass \citep[e.g.][]{rocha13, elbert15, robertson21}.
 This enhanced isotropy reduces the coupling between the stellar and dark matter shapes, resulting in larger misalignment angles in the central regions compared to CDM, particularly in the SIDM1 model.
 For the same reason, the orientation of the stellar component -- largely shaped by baryonic inflows and feedback -- is less constrained by the underlying halo.
 It is worth underlining that the effect is stronger in more massive halos, as shown in the right panels of the figure.
 Large misalignment angles can also be due to the fact that when shapes are rounder the direction of the axes are less constrained.
 This is the case for the SIDM1 dark matter shapes at the high-mass end, as well as for the gas distribution in all mass bins.